TheTosters/entity_serializer/README.md

 then only serializers are generated.
 Class body need to be imported manually.
 - apiProxy - optional, default: empty.
 This is comma separated list of api proxies which should be generated for this entity.
 See `proxy` node documentation for more info.
+- mixin - optional, default: empty.
+This is comma separated list of mixins which will be added class definition.

 To create fields for newly created class child-nodes described later can be added.
 Each child-node support following attributes: